-- We will weave land-based experience and Indigenous ways of knowing into workshop format in collaboration with local Saskatchewan & Indigenous research organizations.
+- Willing: We will weave land-based experience and Indigenous ways of knowing into the workshop format in collaboration with local Saskatchewan & Indigenous research organizations.
 Workshop will include a presentation on Two-eyed Seeing and CBR with Indigenous people.

-- Able: Educational topics will include HIV and HCV CBR/Patient-Oriented research- with a Program Science focus.
+- Able: Educational topics will include case studies of HIV and HCV CBR/Patient-Oriented research- with a Program Science focus.
 Workshop will include a presentation on cultural responsive framework led by Willie Ermine, Sturgeon Lake FN.

 To register, and for more information, contact Terry Howard – firstname.lastname@example.org